zatch10/ECE445/notebook/Chirag/README.md

 We used this schematic for our second PCB order.
 After arranging the components we were able to get the dimensions of our PCB down to 8.9cm x 5.6cm.

 ## 2021-03-29: Work on Arduino Code and Bluetooth
-Now that the ESP 32 devolopment board had finally arrived, I could finally start working on the arduino code and test bluetooth.
+Now that the ESP32 devolopment board had finally arrived, I could finally start working on the arduino code and test bluetooth.
 I first created a datapath to get an overview of how the sensor subsystem would look.
 This is shown below:

 <img src="https://github.com/zatch10/ECE445/blob/master/notebook/Chirag/Microcontroller%20datapath.png" width="500"/>

-I then researched about how bluetooth works on the esp32.
-Since the data transfer was supposed to be periodic, I also research on how to use the programming interrupt timer inside the esp32.
+I then researched about how bluetooth works on the ESP32.
+Since the data transfer was supposed to be periodic, I also researched on how to use the programmable interrupt timer inside the ESP32.
 My bluetooth test is shown below:

 <img src="https://github.com/zatch10/ECE445/blob/master/notebook/Chirag/Bluetooth%20Test.PNG" width="500"/>

 The test essentially confirms that data can be transferred periodically every 2 minutes.
-Also, if values were to exceed our thresholds, it was possible to asynchronously send a message to phone.
+Also, if values were to exceed our thresholds, it was possible to asynchronously send a message to the phone.

 ## 2022-04-05: Order new passive parts and test sensors
 Having finalized our new power subsystem circuit schematic, I had to research and order the new regulators and passive components.
 These parts are summarized in the